robielTes/Looper/README.md

    ```sh
    composer install
    ```
-4. Create and .env.php in public.
+4. Create and .env.php .
 An example is available in the file "example.env.php"

+5. Run looper.sql to create your database

+6. Run PHP localserver at port 80 or any port of your choosing
+    ```sh
+    php -S localhost:80 -t public
+    ```

 ## License